hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 For more detail on how to run jobs on wICE, check out our :ref:`quick start guide<wice_t2_leuven>`.

-The jobs tab has two menus, 'Active Jobs' and 'Job Composer':
+The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which you cannot do much with it and we are skipping it here):

 Active jobs
 -----------